zackmdavis/Less_Wrong_Drafts/comment_on_propositions_concerning_digital_minds.md

 >
 > —Jonathan Coulton, "The Future Soon"

-In a recent—I don't know if it's a "paper" exactly—in a recent list of bullet points, Nick Bostrom and Carl Shulman present ["Propositions Concerning Digital Minds and Society"](https://www.nickbostrom.com/propositions.pdf), a tenative outline of claims about how advanced AI could be integrated into Society.
+In a recent paper, Nick Bostrom and Carl Shulman present ["Propositions Concerning Digital Minds and Society"](https://www.nickbostrom.com/propositions.pdf), a tenative bullet-list outline of claims about how advanced AI could be integrated into Society.

 I _want_ to like this list.
 I like the _kind of thing_ this list is trying to do.
 But something about some of the points just feels—_off_.
 Too conservative, too anthropomorphic—like the list is trying to adapt the spirit of the [Universal Declaration of Human Rights](https://en.wikipedia.org/wiki/Universal_Declaration_of_Human_Rights) to changed circumstances, without noticing that the whole _ontology_ that the Declaration is written in isn't going to survive the intelligence explosion—and _probably_ never really worked as a description of our own world, either.

 This feels like a weird criticism to make of _Nick Bostrom and Carl Shulman_, who probably already know any particular fact or observation I might include in my commentary.
 (Bostrom _literally_ [wrote the book on superintelligence](https://en.wikipedia.org/wiki/Superintelligence:_Paths,_Dangers,_Strategies).)
 "Too anthropomorphic", I claim?
-The list explicitly names many ways in which AI minds could differ from our own—in overall intelligence, specific capabilities, motivations, substrate, quality and quantity (!) of consciousness, subjective speed ... what more can I expect of our authors?
+The list explicitly names many ways in which AI minds could differ from our own—in overall intelligence, specific capabilities, motivations, substrate, quality and quantity (!) of consciousness, subjective speed—_and_ goes into some detail about how this could change the game theory of Society.
+What more can I expect of our authors?

-It just doesn't seem like the _implications_ of the differences have _fully propagated_ into all of the recommendations?—as if an attempt to write in a way that's comprehensible to [Shock Level 1 or 2](http://sl4.org/shocklevels.html) tech executives and policymakers has failed to [elicit all of the latent knowledge](https://www.lesswrong.com/tag/eliciting-latent-knowledge-elk) that Bostrom and Shulman actually possess.
+It just doesn't seem like the implications of the differences have _fully propagated_ into some of the recommendations?—as if an attempt to write in a way that's comprehensible to [Shock Level 2](http://sl4.org/shocklevels.html) tech executives and policymakers has failed to [elicit all of the latent knowledge](https://www.lesswrong.com/tag/eliciting-latent-knowledge-elk) that Bostrom and Shulman actually possess.
 It's understandable that our reasoning about the future often ends up [relying on analogies to phenomena we already understand](https://www.lesswrong.com/posts/MzLxPCF2cMJbMizy9/anchor-weights-for-ml), but ultimately, making sense of a radically different future is going to require new concepts that [won't permit reasoning by analogy](https://www.lesswrong.com/posts/C4EjbrvG3PvZzizZb/failure-by-analogy).

 After an introductory sub-list of claims about consciousness and the philosophy of mind (just the basics: physicalism; reductionism on personal identity; some non-human animals are probably conscious and AIs could be, too), we get a sub-list about respecting AI interests.
 This is an important topic: if most our civilization's thinking is soon to be done inside of machines, the moral status of that cognition is _really important_: you wouldn't want the future to be powered by the analogue of a factory farm.
 (And if it turned out that economically and socially-significant AIs _aren't_ conscious and don't have moral status, that would be important to know, too.)